the demanding feeling

 However, he suddenly got a severe shock, because he descended unexpectedly into his past lives.

-The shock was so intense that he died from a heart attack.
+The shock was so intense that he died from a stroke.

 In his next lives, the fire continued to burn within him.